 Preventing children from sucking their thumb extensively is an effective way of preventing gappy teeth later in life.
 Sucking is normal to a point in young children, but be sure to bring your child to see the dentist regularly, as they are best able to monitor the position of their teeth and identify any issues.

 Another way of preventing gappy teeth is by learning good swallowing reflexes.
 Those with a tongue thrusting habit can re-learn how to swallow, by consciously pushing their tongue up so that it rubs against their palate (roof of the mouth).
 When this habit is successfully broken, the widening of the gap between the teeth can be stopped.

 Generally, it is important to maintain good oral hygiene.
 Maintaining good oral hygiene is known for keeping the mouth healthy and reducing the risk of gum disease and tooth loss- both of which can result in gappy teeth.

 If you believe you have prominent gaps between any of your teeth, it is best to have your teeth properly examined by a dentist.
-Please contact us to book in for an appointment if you would like to discuss this further.
+Contact us to book an appointment if you would like to discuss this further.